Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 Running Background Jobs

-If you’re using Solid Queue or Sidekiq, uncomment the job section and add:
+If you're using Solid Queue or Sidekiq, add a jobs role:

 servers: